B-Cell Acute Lymphoblastic Leukemia (B-ALL)

 ALL can be divided into B-cell ALL (B-ALL) and T-cell ALL (T-ALL)Acute lymphoblastic leukemia (ALL) is a type of blood cancer that begins in the bone marrow.
 The bone marrow is the soft tissue inside the bones where blood cells are made.
 In ALL, the bone marrow makes too many immature white blood cells called lymphoblasts.
 Lymphoblasts are a type of lymphocyte, which is a type of white blood cell.

-ALL is defined as an aggressive neoplasm of the lymphoid lineage caused by acquired somatic defects due to either inherited factors or infections e.g. viruses in early haematopoietic blasts that impede or significantly impair differentiation leading to accumulation of undifferentiated blasts in the marrow, spilling into the peripheral blood and infiltrate other tissues.
-Leukemic blasts are too immature to be functional and are prone to suppress or supplant the production of normal haematopoiesis causing pancytopenia.
+ALL is defined as an aggressive neoplasm of the lymphoid lineage caused by acquired somatic defects due to either inherited factors or infections e.g. viruses in early hematopoietic blasts that impede or significantly impair differentiation leading to accumulation of undifferentiated blasts in the marrow, spilling into the peripheral blood and infiltrate other tissues.
+Leukemic blasts are too immature to be functional and are prone to suppress or supplant the production of normal hematopoiesis causing pancytopenia.

 ALL is the most common type of cancer in children, but it can also occur in adults.
 It is most common in children under the age of 5 and in adults over the age of 65.

-B-ALL is caused by the uncontrolled growth of immature B cells.
+B-cell ALL (B-ALL) is caused by the uncontrolled growth of immature B cells.
 B cells are a type of white blood cell that helps the body fight infection.
 When B cells become cancerous, they can crowd out healthy blood cells in the bone marrow and bloodstream.
 This can lead to a number of problems, including fatigue, weakness, and an increased risk of infection.

-Risk factors for B-ALL
+Risk factors for B-cell ALL (B-ALL)

-Clinical Features of B-ALL
+Clinical Features of B-Cell ALL (B-ALL)

 • Pain in the bones or joints: Pain in the bones or joints can be a sign of anemia, thrombocytopenia, or bone marrow infiltration.
 Bone marrow infiltration is a condition in which cancer cells invade the bone marrow.